-7 Turn on the computer.
+7 Lift open the LCD screen lid and turn on the computer.

 Disconnecting Your Computer from the Docking Station

 Be sure that no devices connected to the docking station are in use before disconnecting your computer.

 Do not disconnect your computer from the docking station when the IN USE indicator is lit.
 Disconnecting the computer while the IN USE indicator is lit may result in loss of unsaved data or a failure of the computer.